 - Schneider Electric for supply of free issue 11KV transformer.

 - SRS for assembly of Form 3 LV switchboard

 - Energy Correction for earthing and lightning protection

-We disposed of potentially hazardous HV switchgear by contacting a WA organisation that reconditions and resells 11KV transformers and switchgear.
+Throughout the project the Thompson Controls team were required to dispose of potentially hazardous HV switchgear by contacting a WA organisation that reconditions and resells 11KV transformers and switchgear.

 Working on a brownfield site where continuity of process control to ensure compliance with EPA licensing conditions is always challenging.
 An outline of the issues faced at Warriewood are as follows: